JPBiddle/Joel-Biddle/README.md

 - Log into GitHub or create an account.
 - Find the GitHub Repository.
 - At the top of the repository, select Settings from the menu.
-- At the bottom of the Settings page find the "Pages" section.
+- At the bottom of the Settings page find the "Pages" section -located on the left hand navigation.
 - Under "Source" click the drop-down menu labelled "None" and select "Main".
 - Upon selection, the page will automatically refresh meaning that the website is now deployed.
 - Scroll back down to the "Pages" section to find the deployed link.